exasol/public-knowledgebase/Database-Features/wait-for-commit-on-select-statement.md

 on t1.x = T2.x;
 ```

 This will prevent the mixed read/write conflict.
 But this logic could complicate the initial SQL query and make it performance overall worse than before.
-Even though, IMPROT from EXA provides a best optimization compared to other IMPORTs, it's still not as fast as just simply reading the table.
+Even though, IMPORT from EXA provides a best optimization compared to other IMPORTs, it's still not as fast as just simply reading the table.

 ### 3. Using a buffer temp table in T1